chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

       - A – we have a algorithm for baseline, and we are tryna get a value better than the baseline

-      - Will be looking at diff metrics of the performance of the alog
+      - Will be looking at different metrics of the performance of the alog

 **Compare recommender algorithms**